mar10/persisto/README.md

 Form input elements can be synchronized with a `PersistentObject` by using two API calls (`readFromForm()` and `writeToForm()`).
-This can be automated by simplified by using the `attachForm` option.
+This can be automated by passing the `attachForm` option.
 Example:

 ```js